Michael A. Taylor Player Props: Twins vs. Red Sox

 - Taylor is batting .220 with eight doubles, 10 home runs and nine walks.

-- In nine games this season, he has hit a home run (14.5%, and 5% of his trips to the plate).
+- He has gone deep in 14.5% of his games this year, and 5% of his trips to the plate.

-- Taylor has picked up an RBI in 24.2% of his games this year, with two or more RBI in 8.1% of his games.
-He has also produced three or more runs in two contests.
+- In 15 games this season (24.2%), Taylor has picked up an RBI, and in five of those games (8.1%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 20 of 62 games this season, and more than once 3 times.
+- He has scored in 20 of 62 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.